raspberrypilearning/weather-station-guide/software.md

 1. Once the install has finished, your Raspberry Pi should reboot.
 You can now proceed to setting up the rest of the hardware.

-## What Next?
+## What next?

-You can now proceed to finishing the hardware setup with our [Hardware Guide](build2.md), or move on to testing the sensors with our [Testing Guide](test.md) if you've already finished the assembly.
+You can now proceed to finishing the hardware setup with our [hardware guide](build2.md), or move on to testing the sensors with our [testing guide](test.md) if you've already finished the assembly.